POSSIBLE-CR/holiday/README.md

 $ vagrant up</code></pre>

 Wait until it's done, once it's ready, wait a few seconds and then open in your browser <a href="http://192.168.168.168" target="_blank">the project, that is running on your virtual machine</a>.
 If see a "502 Bad Gateway" gateway in your browser, just wait for a few more seconds before reloading the project page.

+## PAGES

+- / : HOME and login
+- /createmessage : Submit a message
+- /message/:id : this page will show the shared message, where the id param is the ID of the message

+## API

+- /messages [GET METHOD] : return all the messages
+- /messages [POST METHOD] : Create a message
+- /messages/:id [GET METHOD] : return the message with the id param